Clive Barker's Nightbreed: The Interactive Movie

-Clive Barker's Nightbreed: The Interactive Movie is a 1990 arcade adventure video game developed by Impact Software and published by Ocean Software on Atari ST and DOS.
+Clive Barker's Nightbreed: The Interactive Movie is an adventure video game developed by Impact Software and published by Ocean Software in 1990 for Amiga, Atari ST, and MS-DOS.
 It is based on Clive Barker's movie Nightbreed, which in turn is based on Barker's novella Cabal.
-It was originally supposed to be part of a trilogy, alongside Clive Barker's Nightbreed: The Action Game and an ultimately-unreleased RPG.
+It was planned to be part of a trilogy, alongside Clive Barker's Nightbreed: The Action Game and an ultimately-unreleased RPG.

-Plot and gameplay
+Plot

 The player takes the role of Aaron Boone, who must stop the Earth Police from destroying a utopian planet named Midian.

-The game is split into many - mostly arcade-based - sequences, which replay scenes from the film in an interactive way.
+The game is split into many, mostly action-based, sequences, which replay scenes from the film in an interactive way.

-Development
+Release

 To promote the release of Nightbreed: The Interactive Movie, Ocean Software and Image Animation ran a contest in The One magazine, where a randomly selected winner who gave the correct answer to three trivia questions received an autographed set of books by Clive Barker, as well as the mask used for Doctor Decker in the film.